Xilinx-Wiki-Projects/ZCU102-Ethernet/ps_mio_eth_1g/README.md

-# Example Design Template
+# PS 10/100/1000BASE-T via MIO

 ## **Design Summary**

-This project is a template for creating your own example design repositories.
-A repository might be comprised of one or more of these projects.
-This is also a good section to describe where certain signals are routed at a high-level.
-For example: "The 1G AXI Ethernet signal is routed to the ZCU102 SFP cage on SFP0".

-NOTE: the build instructions are universal if you use this template, so you don't have to edit that section.
+This project utilizes GEM3 configured for RGMII via MIO.
+This has been routed to the on-board TI DP83867 PHY found on the ZCU102.

 ---

 ## **Required Hardware**

-In this section, describe the generalized required hardware to run the example design.
-This includes:
-- Boards
-- Cables
-- Expansion Cards
-- Network Adapters
-- SFP Modules
-- Etc
+- ZCU102

-Description of the exact HW configuration used for testing will go in the **Validation** section.

 ---

 ## **Build Instructions**

 ### **Vivado:**